 \section{Theory}

 In this section, we discuss the space and query time of our CSF array.
-We also develop a rigorous analysis of CSFs with prefiltering, giving rise to optimal criteria and hyperparameters for Bloom-enhanced CSF structures.
-Finally, we discuss optimizations to reduce the column-wise entropy of the matrix for applications that support the reordering of items along one of the dimensions of $A$.
+In particular, we discuss optimizations to reduce the column-wise entropy of the matrix for applications that support the reordering of items along one of the dimensions of $A$.

 \textbf{Memory and Lookup Time:} We begin with an easy consequence of the results in~\cite{hreinsson2009storing}.
 The space occupied by our data structure is proportional to the sum of column entropies on $A$.